 - 1/4 cup brown sugar

-- Brine the pork: Combine the brine ingredients in a large container and stir until the salt and sugar dissolve.
+- Brine the pork: Stir the water, salt, and sugar in a large container until the salt and sugar dissolve.
 Submerge the pork in the brine.
 Refrigerate overnight, or for at least 4 hours.

 - Truss and spit the pork: Remove the pork from the brine and pat dry with paper towels.
 Truss the shoulder roast, then skewer it on the rotisserie spit, securing it with the spit forks.
 Let the pork rest at room temperature until the grill is ready.